Singapore's exports jump 16.1% in June, reversing May's decline

 READ: Commentary: How Singapore can thrive in a world past peak trade, with more regional blocs

-On a year-on-year basis, electronic shipments rose by 22.2 per cent in June, boosted by demand for integrated circuits, disk media products and telecommunications equipment.
+Shipments to the top 10 markets grew across the board in June, with the exception of Hong Kong, Indonesia and Thailand.

-Non-electronic exports, which expanded 14.5 per cent, were helped by shipments of non-monetary gold, specalised machinery and pharmaceuticals.
+Exports to Japan rose the most by 94.7 per cent, led by demand for pharmaceuticals, synthetic rubber and waste as well as personal computers.

-Exports to the top 10 markets grew across the board in June, with the exception of Hong Kong, Indoenesia and Thailand.
+This was followed by South Korea at 85.6 per cent, mainly due to specialised machinery, measuring instruments and integrated circuits.

-Shipments to Japan rose the most by 94.7 per cent, followed by South Korea at 85.6 per cent and Taiwan at 32.6 per cent.
+However, NODX to emerging markets fell by 28.8 per cent.
+Shipments to Latin America fell the most at 53.5 per cent, followed by South Asia at 39 per cent and the Middle East at 18.9 per cent.